TigranSar/barber-appointment-spring-mvc/README.md

 Barber Appointment Service

-Description:
 This is a learning project built with Spring MVC — a barber shop appointment system.
-The project works and performs its main function: users can create barber appointments, and the data is stored in a database using JdbcTemplate.
-Note: the project contains architectural issues, duplicated code, and non-ideal design choices.
+The project works and performs its main function: users can create barber appointments, and the data is stored in a database using JdbcTemplate. the project contains architectural issues, duplicated code, and non-ideal design choices.
 It was created for learning purposes and reflects my early experience with Spring MVC and database integration.

 Features:
 - Create barber appointments through a web form